Leafie, A Hen into the Wild: Characters

 Wanderer is a mallard and a former guard duck.
 Guard ducks help defend their flocks from predators.
-He helped protect Leafie from the Weasel at the beginning of the film, which leads to Leafie falling in love with him, but this quickly changes when she finds out he already has a mate.
-He lived with his wife in a brier patch until the one-eyed weasel killed them both.
+He helped protect Leafie from the 3 Weasels at the beginning of the film, which leads to Leafie falling in love with him, but this quickly changes when she finds out he already has a mate.
+He lived with his wife in a briar patch until the One-eye killed them both.
 They left behind one egg, which Leafie hatched, and later named the duckling Greenie.
 Before Wanderer died, he told Leafie to go to the everglades with his unborn child.
-When she asks him why, he says "you will find out in time."
+When she asks him why, he says, "you will find out in time."
 Mr. Otter tells Leafie that, when Wanderer was a guard duck, he got into a fight with the weasel, One-Eye.
-In the end, he couldn't use his right wing to fly anymore, but, in return, the weasel loses sight in one of her eyes.
+In the end, he couldn't use his right wing to fly anymore, but, in return, he ended up causing the weasel to lose sight in one of her eyes.